 If you’re an employer who’s new to open enrollment, here’s a primer for you.

 Open enrollment is the annual period for employees to make selections for healthcare coverage for themselves and their family members.
-Typically running from November 1 to December 15 every year, open enrollment gives employees 45 days to review available options and enroll in plans for medical, dental, vision, flexible spending accounts, life insurance, and more.
+Typically running from November 1 to December 15 every year, open enrollment gives employees 45 days to review available options and enroll in plans for healthcare coverages and spending accounts.
+Here ares some of the benefits employers can offer:

 For employees, open enrollment is a time to look at how they have used their insurance coverages in the past and how they anticipate they will use them in the future.
 From there, they should be able to decide which of any available plans and policies is the right choice for the entire coming year.

 Is the Affordable Care Act still in effect in 2022?